mnic03/stats220/index.md

 To make this meme I used Rstudio along with the {magick} package.
 Below you can find the code I used to produce the meme and the steps taken to do so.

+I had to utilise:

+1. Functions, arguments, and other code to create the meme
+2. Experience gained from labs in order to make sense of the code

 ```r
 happy_face <- image_read("https://64.media.tumblr.com/7903b23fc36d7f23ab5408115f0af227/77e3be074fab1668-3d/s500x750/908430bf379b3ef61bbdb5b5e5d3c65d3a836c56.jpg") %>% image_scale(400)